Effective Fatigue Risk Management

 How will this course benefit me?

-Delivered by our fatigue management experts this course will provide guidance on how to take fatigue risk management in your operation to the next level.
+Delivered by our fatigue management experts, this course will provide guidance on how to take Fatigue Risk Management (FRM) in your operation to the next level.

-• Explain effective FRM, so that your operation can reap the benefits
+• Explain effective and appropriate FRM, so that your operation can reap the benefits

-• Explain recent development in FRM, including scientific advances and regulatory changes, to ensure your FRM is up to date
+• Explain recent developments in FRM, including scientific advances and regulatory changes, to ensure your FRM is up to date, including changes as a result of the studies into the effectiveness of the ORO.FTL regulations

-• Identify strategies to build a more effective FRM in your organisation
+• Identify strategies to build more effective FRM in your organisation and ensure it is appropriate.

 Key areas of focus